linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/07 Financial Forwards and Futures.md

 Rates and dividend yield from Bloomberg.

-Two interest rates that we can easily observe are the yield on U.S. Treasury bills and the London Interbank Offer Rate (LIBOR), which is a borrowing rate for large financial institutions.[15]
+Two interest rates that we can easily observe are the yield on U.S. Treasury bills and the London Interbank Offer Rate (LIBOR), which is a borrowing rate for large financial institutions.
 (We will discuss LIBOR further in Section 7.)
 Table 9 reports 3-month and 6-month T-bill and LIBOR rates from December 16.
 LIBOR yields are greater than Treasury yields for two reasons.
 First, banks have greater default risk than the government and thus the interest rate on their deposits is greater.
 Second, Treasury securities are more liquid—they are easier to buy and sell—and consequently their price is greater (their yield is lower).

 To think about what interest rate is appropriate, consider the economic characteristics of a futures contract.
 A long futures contract is like a leveraged position in the underlying asset, where the loan that provides leverage is collateralized with margin that is refreshed daily.
 The lender will perceive a costly default as unlikely; thus the rate can be close to risk-free.
 The T-bill rate includes a liquidity premium, however, while the rate implicit in a futures contract would not.
 The appropriate rate is therefore greater than the T-bill rate and likely lower than LIBOR.